The BIG LIST: Festivals in Gatlinburg and Pigeon Forge

 • Rod Run – Fall

 Mid-September.
-Closely timed with Hot Rod Roundup, Pigeon Forge again shows what a strip is for, with drive-bys from muscle and custom cars in a day and night weekend party that stays in cruising mode in celebration of America’s legendary automobiles.
+Ever the motor town, Pigeon Forge shows what a strip is for, with drive-bys from muscle and custom cars in a day and night weekend party that stays in cruising mode in celebration of America’s legendary automobiles.

 • Harvest Festival